(Click here for bottom)

 XARA

 XARA's Are Recursive Acronyms.
-Other XARA's are
+Some other XARA's are

 See also EFS and navel exercises discussions.

 Why not BARA, CARA, ....?
 Because I thought the exes could use some bulking up, that's why.
+Fascinating stuff about the XARA/sealed acronym nexus can be found at the HLN entry.

 XARA's are usually intentional, and AAP pleonasms are usually accidental, but see VS Sassoon.